RogueSMG/GCPShardJuggler/README.md

-# GCPShardJuggler [Possibly fixed now]
+# GCPShardJuggler
-A tool to aid in DNS Takeovers for Google Cloud [Possibly fixed]
+A tool to aid in DNS Takeovers for Google Cloud

 # Prerequisites